Robert Mühren: Loans

 Mühren was sent on loan to Eredivisie club Sparta Rotterdam on 17 August 2017.
 Three days later, on 20 August 2017, he was immediately successful for his new and temporary employer by scored the equaliser a home game against PEC Zwolle (1–1).
 He became the club's top goalscorer that season with nine goals, but the side suffered relegation at the end of the season via playoffs.

 The following year he was sent on loan to NAC Breda.
 This proved largely unsuccessful due to a long-term injury.

 In the 2019–20 season, Mühren was sent on loan to second-tier Eerste Divisie club Cambuur, where he developed into a particularly productive striker by scoring 26 goals before the season was abandoned due to the global COVID-19 pandemic.
 Mühren extended his loan deal after the season, with the hopes of reaching promotion to the Eredivisie with this club.
 After 24 games played in the 2020–21 season, he already had 25 goals with 6 assists to his name.
 He scored his 100th Eerste Divisie goal on 22 February 2021.
 In May 2021, he won the Eerste Divisie title with Cambuur which meant promotion to the Eredivisie.
 He finished his loan at Cambuur with 66 appearances in which he scored 64 goals.

 Return to Volendam

 Despite interest from Cambuur in signing him permanently following their promotion to the top tier, Mühren surprisingly returned to second-tier club Volendam on 29 May 2021, signing a three-year contract.
 This marked a return to the club he played for six years earlier.
+He helped Volendam reach promotion to the Eredivisie in his first season back, scoring 29 goals and providing 12 assists in 37 league appearances.
+In May 2022, he secured his third consecutive title as the Eerste Divisie player of the season, as voted by the league.